We respect the privacy of personal information that is provided to us. This policy explains how we manage that information.

 - conducting direct marketing, market research campaigns or customer satisfaction research;

-- developing, establishing and administering alliances and other arrangements with other organisations (including financiers and other insurers) in relation to the promotion, administration and use of our respective products and services;
+- developing, establishing and administering alliances and other arrangements with parties (including financiers, insurers and Commonwealth government agencies and Departments such as Australian Trade and Investment Commission, the Department of Foreign Affairs and Trade and the Minister for Trade, Tourism and Investment) in relation to the promotion, administration and use of our respective products and services;

-- assessing your application for employment and to maintain an employment relationship; or
+- assessing your application for employment and to maintain any employment relationship;

-- providing assistance to other Commonwealth entities and companies in relation to the operation and administration of financial arrangements and agreements of those Commonwealth entities.
+- providing assistance to other Commonwealth entities in relation to the operation and administration of financial and service arrangements, and agreements between us and those Commonwealth entities; or